Sams-Game-Dev-Projects/BugDocumentation3/Docs/Bug Documentation 3.md

 When an item in the inventory is being held/selected an image of its icon moves with the mouse so the player knows what item they are currently trying to place.
 If the player clicks outside of the inventory, or changes from Menu Mode back to Game Mode the item is dropped on the floor.

-What I found and did
+- Problem: Not implemented; held items don’t show an icon that follows the cursor, and clicking outside the inventory/menu does not drop the held item (`Assets/Scripts/InventoryScripts/InventoryUIController.cs`).
-- Not implemented.
-Plan: add a UI `Image` that follows the mouse when `InventoryUIController.currentlySelectedItem != null`.
+- Plan: Add a UI `Image` that follows the mouse when `InventoryUIController.currentlySelectedItem != null`.
 On click outside inventory or `GameState` change to GamePlay, spawn `ItemPickup` with `SetItemToken` to drop the item.
+- Action: